abhayvarshney31/Financial-Fraud-Detection/README.md

 # Financial Fraud Detection Embedding-Based Retrieval

-This project aims to create an agent using vector embeddings trained on an unstructured financial fraud dataset.
-The agent is designed to generate access control rule sets that can be integrated into Identity and Access Management (IAM) roles on AWS or Azure.
+This project will use embedding-based retrieval on an unstructured financial fraud dataset.
+The primary approach involves querying the embedding space to find the closest neighbor set of transaction behaviors.
+By comparing these neighbors, the system can identify patterns that indicate whether a transaction is likely to be fraudulent based on its similarity to known fraudulent cases.
+This approach facilitates accurate and efficient detection of fraud by leveraging vector similarity within the embedding space.

 ## Overview